-It's not uncommon to see an alternate notation for the derivative from here on.
-We often write Dy instead of y', D^2y instead of y'' and so on.
+It's not uncommon to see an alternate notation for the derivative from here on, and one that Matlab (for example) uses.
+We can write Dy instead of y', D^2y instead of y'' and so on.

 3. Existence Theory